Fohdeesha/lab-docu/docs/fcx.md

 ```
 no hostname intertubes
 ```

+## Noise Info (ICX6610)
+The ICX66610 power supply bricks came in 3 revisions: A, B, and C. These will have an affect on how loud the switch is.
+Generally with an A revision PSU anywhere, even combined with a B or C revision in the other PSU slot, the PSU fans will run louder.

+The switch will be much quieter if you can find and run B and/or C revision bricks.
+There's no difference noise wise between B and C. Most sellers do not list the revision so you have to check the ebay pictures [for the revision marking.](https://fohdeesha.com/data/other/brocade/psu-rev.jpg)

+Also, it seems the PSU and fan tray position also affect fan speed.
+If you are running 1 PSU and fan tray, position them in the furthest left slots, when looking at the switch from the rear.
+If you have 2 PSUs and 1 fan tray, position the fan tray in the furthest left fan tray slot when looking at the rear of the switch.

 ## Tips
 To exit the CLI level you are at, use `exit`.
 So assuming you are still at the ```configure terminal``` level, type the following to exit back to the ```enable``` level:
 ```